railwayapp/docs/src/docs/reference/compare-to-heroku.md

 Pay only for what you use—no need to size dynos.

-Containers scale vertically up to 8 GB/CPU Cores (on the Dev Plan) and 32 GB/CPU Cores (on Teams Plans).
+Containers scale vertically up to 8 GB/CPU Cores (on the Hobby Plan) and 32 GB/CPU Cores (on Teams Plans).

 Did traffic spike for an hour?
 Only pay for that hour, no manual scaling intervention required.